Skip to content

 Arcade modes

-When the host picks Turf War, Alleycat, or Infection, the watch swaps to mode-specific pages (sample: Turf War timer and territory bar).
+When the host picks Turf War, Alleycat, or Infection, the watch switches to game-specific screens — like the Turf War timer and territory bar shown here.

 Squad start